Hôtel de Besenval: House of Diplomacy: The first ambassador moves in

 Bought the Hôtel Chanac de Pompadour in 1750: Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, Évêque de Rennes.
-When he was stationed in Madrid as French ambassador in 1745, King Philip V made him a grandee.
-The date 1749 that appears in his portrait corresponds to that of his election to the Académie Française (seat 23), replacing the deceased Évêque de Strasbourg, Armand-Gaston-Maximilien, Prince de Rohan.
+While serving as French ambassador in Madrid in 1745, he was made a grandee by King Philip V. The date 1749 that appears in his portrait corresponds to that of his election to the Académie Française (seat 23), replacing the deceased Évêque de Strasbourg, Armand-Gaston-Maximilien, Prince de Rohan.

 The Marquise de Rochechouart's heirs may have held the property until 1747, when they probably sold it to the widow Madeleine Angélique, Duchesse de Boufflers, née de Neufville de Villeroy, whose husband had died the same year.
-After her marriage on 29 June 1750 to Charles II Frédéric de Montmorency, Duc de Piney-Luxembourg, the Duchesse de Boufflers, now the Duchesse de Piney-Luxembourg, probably sold the Hôtel Chanac de Pompadour in the same year to Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, the French ambassador in Madrid (1741–1749) and Évêque de Rennes (1732–1759).
+After marrying Charles II Frédéric de Montmorency, Duc de Piney-Luxembourg, on 29 June 1750, the Duchesse de Boufflers – now the Duchesse de Piney-Luxembourg – probably sold the Hôtel Chanac de Pompadour later that year to Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, the French ambassador in Madrid (1741–1749) and Évêque de Rennes (1732–1759).

 However, depending on the source of information, the Duc and the Duchesse de Boufflers were also just tenants of the residence.
 What is certain is that the Duc and the Duchesse de Boufflers lived in the house in 1737 and that the next significant owner of the Hôtel Chanac de Pompadour was Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, Évêque de Rennes, who bought the residence on 3 February 1750 for 90,100 livres.

+Louis-Guy de Guérapin de Vauréal, as caricatured by Pier Leone Ghezzi.
+His rather creative interpretation of priestly life was a gift from heaven – at least for cartoonists.
+Naturally, his residence on the Rue de Grenelle earned a reputation – though perhaps not the kind usually associated with religious devotion.